Dagger records releases

 More of the PPX Enterprises tapes that Experience Hendrix have obtained the rights to publish themselves, this time on Dagger Records.
 These live recordings (Georges Club 20, Hackensack, New Jersey on December 26 1965 and January 22 1966) have of course been released a multitude of times on various labels since the late 60s and it's interesting to hear what Eddie Kramer has done with them.

 On these recordings it seems that the band (in fact called The Lovelights at that point) were playing to an empty hall as Knight pretends to address an audience.
 You can hear that this made Jimmy crack up, laughing presumably at the absurdity of it all.
 So it would seem that the recordings were done as a demonstration tape the help the band get club engagements.
 The numerous Ed Chalpin releases of these recordings featured rather intrusive overdubs of club noise and even an additional rhythm section, in an attempt to improve the sound.
 On this Dagger album however, the instrumental overdubs have been taken off (although it seems that a little bass is still present on a couple of songs but it's quite subtle).
 Some of the fake club background noise is still in there, though much more subdued (perhaps the raw tapes are lost forever?).
-Sometimes it sounds like the band are in an empty club, or at least with a handful of people and there is no applause whatsoever throughout the recordings presented here.
 So the tapes are more honestly presented but it's not as if there's a great improvement on the overall sound.
 The quality varies in fact, as the two "gigs" were recorded on different tape recorders.
 You could say that this is the Hendrix equivalent of The Beatles' Star Club tapes.

 Despite the rough sound, this is definitely the most interesting pre-Experience album there is, being the closest to where Jimmy was heading for in the near future.
 Four songs played here for example were later in The Experience's repertoire - "Killing Floor", "Driving South", "Mercy Mercy and "Land Of A 1000 Dances" (they played the latter song during one or two of their very early gigs according to Noel Redding).
 Also, "Travelling To California" comes over as a sort of blueprint of "Red House" (which was also partially built around Elmore James' "The Sky IsCrying").
 However, the song listed as "Come On" isn't an early version of the song that Jimi covered on Electric Ladyland at all.
 On some past releases the song has also been titled "Hard Night" but it's in fact built on Freddie King's "Just Picking" (Jimi seems to introduce it as "Stop F*ckin' Eatin".
 Perhaps the sparse "audience" was eating rather than listening).
 It's really just a platform for Jimmy to showcase his soloing.